Lysocline

+The calcite saturation horizon is where Ω = 1, or SI = 0.
+Above this depth, seawater can be supersaturated with respect to CaCO3 (Ω > 1, or SI > 0).
+As seawater becomes undersaturated below this depth (Ω < 1, or SI < 0), calcium carbonate dissolution proceeds slowly.
+The lysocline is the depth at which this dissolution becomes notable again, also known as the inflexion point in the relationship between sedimentary CaCO_{3} and water depth.

 Calcite compensation depth

-The calcite compensation depth (CCD) occurs at the depth that the rate of calcite to the sediments is balanced with the dissolution flux, the depth at which the CaCO_{3} content are values 2–10%.
+The calcite compensation depth (CCD) is the depth at which the rate of calcite input to the sediments is balanced by the dissolution flux, typically at a CaCO_{3} content of 2–10%.
 Hence, the lysocline and CCD are not equivalent.
 The lysocline and compensation depth occur at greater depths in the Atlantic (5000–6000 m) than in the Pacific (4000–5000 m), and at greater depths in equatorial regions than in polar regions.

-The depth of the CCD varies as a function of the chemical composition of the seawater and its temperature.
+The depth of the CCD varies with seawater chemical composition and temperature.
 Specifically, it is the deep waters that are undersaturated with calcium carbonate primarily because its solubility increases strongly with increasing pressure and salinity and decreasing temperature.
 As the atmospheric concentration of carbon dioxide continues to increase, the CCD can be expected to decrease in depth, as the ocean's acidity rises.